Port Adelaide Football Club: Logo evolution

 Port Adelaide has adopted different insignia on several occasions throughout its history.

-Up until 2020, all of the club's insignia in the SANFL were designed around featuring one or multiple Magpies.
+Up until 2020, all of the club's insignia in the SANFL were designed around featuring one or multiple magpies.
 The original club crest, adopted in 1900, featured a tan football and magpies perched on a gum tree with a black and white striped flag on the left and the Australian Red Ensign on the right.
 The ensign switched to blue sporadically through the 1910s before the flags were dropped in 1928.
-From 1930 until 2019, the logo always featured a dexter (left-facing) magpie, perched upon a gum branch (1930 to 1953) or a fence wire (1954 to 1974).
-The last Magpies-specific logo, used by the club between 1975 and 2019 in the SANFL, was situated inside a circular disc as was the case at all other SANFL clubs.
+Between 1930 and 2019, the logo always featured a dexter (left-facing) magpie.
+The magpie was depicted perched upon a gum branch from 1930 until 1953, and on a fence wire from 1954 until 1974.
+The last SANFL-specific logo, used by the club between 1975 and 2019 in the SANFL, was situated inside a circular disc.
 It made mention of "Magpies" in the logo for the first time and was the longest standing in the club's history.